-(i) Investment barrier: A number of other, financially more viable alternatives, to the project activity exist for treating municipal solid waste.
+- (i) Investment barrier: A number of other, financially more viable alternatives, to the project activity exist for treating municipal solid waste.
 The project proponent shall demonstrate this through the identification of the lowest tipping fee option.
 The tipping fee is the fee that has to be paid per ton of waste to be treated and disposed.
 The option requiring the least tipping fee reflects the fact that municipalities usually choose the cheapest disposal option within the restrictions set by the MSW Rules.
 The minimum tipping fee is calculated by using the same project IRR (internal rate of return) for all the options.
 All costs and income should be taken into account, including the income from electricity generation and fertilizer sale.
-All technical and financial parameters have to be consistent across all baseline options.
+All technical and financial parameters have to be consistent across all baseline options. - (ii) Technological barrier: The project technology is the most technologically advanced option of the baseline options.
+Other options are less technologically advanced alternatives to the project activity and involves lower risks due to the performance uncertainty and low market share.
+The project proponent should provide evidence of the state of development of the project technology in the country and document evidence of barriers to the implementation of more the project technology.

-&lt;sup>2 Please refer to: < http://cdm.unfccc.int/goto/MPappmeth>
+&lt;sup>4 Please refer to: < http://cdm.unfccc.int/goto/MPappmeth>